Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 ## Kong Enterprise Installation

+In this guide we'll be using the OpenID Connect (OIDC) plug-in for Kong, which is only available for Kong Enterprise.
+If you don't already have a Kong Enterprise account, you can get a 30-day trial here.

 1. Login to Kong Bintray using your credentials
 <pre>
 docker login -u <BINTRAY_USER_ID> -p <BINTRAY_API_KEY> kong-docker-kong-enterprise-edition-docker.bintray.io